Supriya Kelkar (SAC '02) Hosts Two Local Book Signings for Her New Book, Ahimsa

 Sophia Kruz Creates Change Through Film

-SAC Alum Sophia Kruz ('11) has spent the past few months in Arequipa, Peru, editing the documentary, Creating4Change.
+SAC Alum Sophia Kruz ('11) spent several months in Arequipa, Peru, editing the documentary, Creating4Change.

 From a graffiti artist in the favelas of Brazil raising awareness about domestic violence, to a choreographer in India using dance to rehabilitate victims of human trafficking, Creating4Change profiles four women who have found innovative ways to use their art to tackle the most pressing issues facing women and girls globally.